drshahizan/software-engineering/materials/sec01/mod5.md

 There are different approaches to requirements analysis and modeling, but some common steps include:

-**Elicitation:** This involves gathering information from stakeholders to understand their needs, expectations, and constraints.
+<ul><li>Elicitation: This involves gathering information from stakeholders to understand their needs, expectations, and constraints.</li>

-**Analysis:** This involves organizing and categorizing the requirements to identify commonalities, conflicts, and ambiguities.
+<li>Analysis: This involves organizing and categorizing the requirements to identify commonalities, conflicts, and ambiguities.</li>

-**Specification:** This involves documenting the requirements in a clear and concise manner using techniques such as use cases, user stories, or functional requirements.
+<li>Specification: This involves documenting the requirements in a clear and concise manner using techniques such as use cases, user stories, or functional requirements.</li>

-**Validation:** This involves reviewing and testing the requirements to ensure they are complete, correct, and consistent.
+<li>Validation: This involves reviewing and testing the requirements to ensure they are complete, correct, and consistent.</li>

-**Modeling:** This involves creating visual representations of the requirements using techniques such as data flow diagrams, entity-relationship diagrams, or use case diagrams.
+<li>Modeling: This involves creating visual representations of the requirements using techniques such as data flow diagrams, entity-relationship diagrams, or use case diagrams.</li></ul>

 Requirements modeling techniques help to represent the requirements in a way that is easy to understand for stakeholders with varying levels of technical expertise.
 For example, use case diagrams show the interactions between actors and the system, while data flow diagrams show how data moves through the system.